MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/overview.md

 ## Possible enforcement actions

 Microsoft runs automated and manual continuous health checks for all the published apps.
 It's intended to maintain the health and end user experience of the Microsoft Commercial Marketplace and the Teams App store.
-In certain situations, Microsoft may contact you and remove your app from the commercial marketplace and the Teams app store, or temporarily halt new user acquisition for your app, or take further action on your app as deemed appropriate.
+In certain situations, Microsoft may contact you and remove your app from the commercial marketplace and the Teams App store, or temporarily halt new user acquisition for your app, or take further action on your app as deemed appropriate.

 **Microsoft may contact you for a resolution when:**

-* Microsoft is unable to run the continuous health evaluation tests on your app as the test credentials or test environment you provided have expired.
+* Microsoft is unable to run the continuous health evaluation tests on your app as the test credentials or test environment you provided is expired.

 * Microsoft sees or is made aware of critical security vulnerabilities in your app.
-These may endanger your users or the Microsoft commercial marketplace.
+These may endanger your users or the Microsoft Commercial Marketplace.

 * Microsoft is made aware of issues with your app by your users through any of Microsoft’s support channels.
 These issues include, but aren't limited to, spammy behavior, broken functionality, or unexpected user experience bugs and user interface bugs.

-* Microsoft may also unilaterally take cognizance of issues with your app highlighted by users by means of rating and reviews for your app.
+* Microsoft may also unilaterally take cognizance of issues with your app.
+Users may have highlighted these issues by means of rating and reviews for your app.

 * Microsoft has identified commercial marketplace policy failures in your app as part of the continuous health evaluation of your app post publish.